-Infections in care homes and other social care settings can adversely affect the most vulnerable in society, including those who care for and support them.
-With a prevalent virus which scientists are still learning about and no vaccine yet available to combat the spread, what control measures can managers put in place to mitigate the spread from COVID-19?
+Infections in care homes and other social care settings can adversely affect the most vulnerable in society including those who provide care and support for them.
+With a prevalent virus which scientists are still learning about and a vaccine promised but not yet available to combat the spread, what control measures can Managers put in place to mitigate the spread of COVID-19?

-COVID-19 has an incredibly fast reproduction rate, with the droplets from coughing, sneezing and saliva droplets from human mouths spreading onto anything the droplets have contact with.
-When a person who has COVID-19 coughs, sneezes or talks, they may spread droplets containing the virus a short distance, which quickly settle on surrounding surfaces.
-This is called fomite transmission.
-Surfaces include door handles, computer equipment, touch screens and handrails.
-You may get infected by the virus if you touch those surfaces or objects and then touch your mouth, nose or eyes.
+COVID-19 has an incredibly fast reproduction rate with the droplets from coughing, sneezing and saliva droplets from human mouths spreading onto anything the droplets have contact with.
+When a person who has COVID-19 coughs, sneezes or talks, they may spread droplets containing the virus a short distance, and these droplets quickly settle on surrounding surfaces.
+This is called fomite transmission and surfaces include door handles, computer equipment, touch screens and handrails.
+You may get infected by the virus if you touch those surfaces or objects and then touch your mouth, nose, or eyes.

-Research has found the new coronavirus can last up to three days on plastic and metal surfaces and cardboard for 24 hours.
-With this in mind, and no vaccine or specific treatment, the main advice to prevent COVID-19 is to practise stringent hygiene measures which include cleaning and disinfecting surfaces and objects that people frequently touch.
+Research has found that the new coronavirus can last up to 72 hours on plastic and stainless-steel surfaces and on cardboard for 24 hours.
+With this in mind, as we wait for the roll-out of the vaccines, the main advice to prevent COVID-19 is to practise stringent hygiene measures which include cleaning and disinfecting surfaces and objects that people frequently touch.

-Even as restrictions are being lifted, there are likely to be more waves of coronavirus infections as people meet others, so it’s important to stay vigilant and continue using hygienic practices.
+Even when national restrictions are lifted, we are likely to continue to see waves of coronavirus infections for some time to come, particularly during winter months when people remain indoors for longer with less ventilation.
+It is therefore important to stay vigilant and continue using hygienic practices.

-The simplest way to keep areas clean is washing walls, mopping floors, cleaning desks and workstations, door handles etc. with anti-bacterial spray.
+The simplest way to keep areas clean is by washing walls, mopping floors and cleaning desks and workstations, door handles etc. with anti-bacterial spray.
 However, sometimes this is not sufficient and a thorough deep clean is needed, particularly in areas which have been quarantined.